airflowboy/airflowboy/README.md

 - 👋 Hi, I’m @airflowboy
-- 👀 I’m interested in blockChain System
+- 👀 I’m interested in Spring framework
-- 🌱 I’m currently learning golang and solidity
+- 🌱 I’m currently learning spring and kotlin
-- 💞️ I’m looking to working on blockChain company
+- 💞️ I’m looking to working on java/spring company
 - 📫 How to reach me "ajtwoddl9194@gmail.com" or "01046649194"

 <!---